TSA's 'Quiet Skies' program secretly watches passengers on planes

-Passengers at airports are already use to the routine to take out your electronics so they can be inspected and walk through the body scanner or wait to get patted down.
+Passengers at airports are already used to the routine to take out your electronics so they can be inspected and walk through the body scanner or wait to get patted down.

 But now there is word of a TSA program where passengers are secretly being watched, followed on the plane and in the airport without even knowing.